Unstructured Supplementary Service Data: Uses

 Subsequently, one or more mobile terminated SMS messages communicate the status and/or results of the initial request.
 In such cases, SMS is used to "push" a reply or updates to the handset when the network is ready to send them.
 In contrast, USSD is used for command-and-control only.

 Technical details

 Most GSM phones have USSD capability.
 USSD is generally associated with real-time or instant messaging services.
-There is no store-and-forward capability, as is typical of other short-message protocols like SMS.
-In other words, an SMSC is not present in the processing path.
+An SMSC is not present in the processing path, so that the store-and-forward capability supported by other short-message protocols such as SMS is not available.

 USSD Phase 1, as specified in GSM 02.90, only supports mobile-initiated ("pull") operations.
 In the core network, the message is delivered over MAP, USSD Phase 2, as specified in GSM 03.90.
 After entering a USSD code on a GSM handset, the reply from the GSM operator is displayed within a few seconds.